 The basic idea of reverse engineering

-- Plug the board to Linux host
+- Plug the board into the Linux host.

-- Capture USB packets using Wireshark and analyze them
+- Capture USB packets using Wireshark and analyze them.

 Examining the device